cgranell/tfm-ideas/README.md

 * [Visualizing High-Dimensional Space](https://experiments.withgoogle.com/ai/visualizing-high-dimensional-space)

 ## Master projects done

-Title: Developing a visualisation tool for therapists
+### VISUALIZATION AND VISUAL ANALYTICS OF GEOSPATIAL DATA FOR PSYCHOLOGICAL TREATMENT
-Summary: a game app based on Luis's geo-metric framework, which is aimed to streamline and improve interventions in the treatment of certain psychological disorders such as Agoraphobia or Depression.
-**This project was developed by Iskandaryan Ditsuhi (EM student) in the period Sep 2017 - Mar 2018** In collaboration with LABPSITEC
+*Summary*: a visualziation tool based on Luis's metric analytical framework, which is aimed to better interpret the results of interventions in the treatment of certain psychological disorders such as Agoraphobia or Depression.
+In collaboration with LABPSITEC.
+It was developed by Iskandaryan Ditsuhi (EM student) in the period Sep 2017 - Mar 2018.

 ## Master project proposals